Could Boston University be the right school for you?

-At Boston University we’re serious about learning.
+At BU, we’re serious about learning.
 Classes are challenging.
-You will study with distinguished faculty that include Fulbright Scholars, a MacArthur Fellow, Pulitzer and Nobel Prize winners, and a former Poet Laureate.
+You will study with distinguished faculty that include Fulbright Scholars, a MacArthur Fellow, Pulitzer Prize winners, and a former Poet Laureate.
 You can select from more than 250 programs of study, and even as early as your freshman year, you can be involved in cutting-edge research with faculty mentors through the Undergraduate Research Opportunities Program (UROP).
-Popular majors include communications, business, psychology, international relations, and biomedical engineering.
+Popular majors include Biomedical Engineering, Business, Communications, International Relations, and Psychology.

 BU is an established global research university with alumni living in 189 of the world’s 196 countries.
-Plus, BU offers the premier study abroad program in the country, with 100+ opportunities and 4,000 worldwide internship sources.
-Your classmates will challenge you with perspectives from all 50 states and nearly 100 countries around the world.
+Plus, BU offers a premier study abroad program, with 100+ opportunities and 4,000 worldwide internship opportunities.
+Your classmates will challenge you with perspectives from all 50 states and more than 100 countries around the world.

 Diversity on campus

 Since its founding in 1839, the University has been committed to equal opportunity for everyone and diversity—from racial, ethnic, religious, and cultural diversity to diversity of thought.
-We were the first university in the nation to award a Ph.D. to a woman and a medical degree to a Native American, and we are the alma mater of the first African American psychiatrist in the United States.
-In addition, Dr. Martin Luther King, Jr. received his Ph.D. in theology from BU in 1955.
-Today you can enjoy the activities and sense of community provided by the Howard Thurman Center for Common Ground, which connects you with the diverse cultural, social, and academic networks on campus.
-BU also offers 24 Division I sports teams; 40+ intramural and club sports; pre-professional cultural clubs such as the Black Business Student Association; and 500+ student organizations, including Alianza Latina, American Civil Liberties Union, Inner Strength Gospel Choir, Minority Association for Social Change, and UMOJA (Black Student Union).
+We were the first university in the nation to award a PhD to a woman and a medical degree to a Native American, and we are the alma mater of the first African American psychiatrist in the United States.
+In addition, Dr. Martin Luther King Jr. received his PhD in Theology from BU in 1955.
+Today you can enjoy the activities and sense of community provided by the Howard Thurman Center for Common Ground, which connects you with all the diverse cultural, social, and academic networks on campus.
+BU also offers 24 Division I sports teams; 40+ intramural and club sports; pre-professional cultural clubs such as the Black Business Student Association; and 450+ student organizations, including Alianza Latina, American Civil Liberties Union, Inner Strength Gospel Choir, Minority Association for Social Change, and UMOJA (Black Student Union).
 Admitted students from multicultural backgrounds are also invited to a multicultural community weekend.

 We know attending a private university requires an investment for students and families.
 BU invests in you too by making merit scholarships and need-based financial aid available to help meet your expenses.
-Last year we awarded over $58 million in need-based and merit-based scholarships to incoming students.
+Last year, we awarded $240 million in scholarships to undergraduate students.
+And the BU Scholarship Assurance guarantees BU aid offered the first year will be renewed in succeeding undergraduate years.
 Included in our merit awards are the full-tuition Trustee Scholarship and the $20,000 Presidential Scholarship.
 Visit bu.edu/finaid to learn more.

 The city of Boston